 Did anything about the results surprise you?

 "The fact that young adults prioritized their parents over their friends flies in the face of many lay theories about parents not mattering after puberty.
 We were slightly surprised by this central finding, but it is consistent with a lot of work suggesting that parents play a big role in shepherding their children from adolescence to adulthood."

 What should readers take away from this study?

-Readers should take away that no matter how old you are, mom still matters.
+"No matter how old you are, mom still matters."

-Where can Psychology Today readers find the study for free?
+Where can readers find the study for free?

 Guassi Moreira, J. F., Tashjian, S. M., Galván, A., & Silvers, J. A. (2018).
 Parents Versus Peers: Assessing the Impact of Social Agents on Decision Making in Young Adults.
 Psychological Science, 29(9), 1526–1539. https://doi.org/10.1177/0956797618778497